 It is one of the best cathedral cities in England.
 It is not just fascinating to see, but also one of the largest cathedrals in Europe.
 The cathedral situated in Winchester since 648 AD, and it has been redesigned several times since then.
 Because of its great length, considered one of the longest cathedrals in Europe.

 There are a few of Britain’s ancient kings and queens buried here, and also it is the burial place of the most popular author of England, Jane Austen.
 Beyond the cathedral, you can enjoy a peaceful river walk, see beautiful gardens, and discover heritage architecture.

 When we discuss the stunning cathedral cities of England, Canterbury is hard to beat.
 Dating back to 597, the Canterbury cathedral consider as one of the most important and oldest Christians buildings in England.
 It is the cathedral of the Archbishop, who is the leader of the church.
-He was murdered in the cathedral in 1170 and also buried there.
+He murdered in the cathedral in 1170 and also buried there.

 Canterbury is considered one of the best cities in England because of its mix of religious significance and pleasant atmosphere.

-In the past, Lincoln cathedral was considered one of the tallest buildings in the world.
+In the past, Lincoln cathedral considered one of the tallest buildings in the world.
 Dating back to the 11th century, the structure of the cathedral is a gothic masterpiece.
-Inside the cathedral, you will be surrounded by pillars and Victorian stained glass windows.
+Inside the cathedral, you will surrounded by pillars and Victorian stained glass windows.

 Beyond the cathedral, Lincoln is full of chocolate-box streets and lots of shops & cafes.